miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 By increasing the drain-source voltage, the current rises linearly in the ohmic region of the transistor.
 The higher the drain-source voltage gets, the larger the depletion region on the drain N-region becomes because it is in reverse bias.
 This enlargement in the depletion area limits the drain-source current, which we call the saturation current.
 The saturation current changes with the applied voltage to the gate, as the gate voltage can enlarge the tunnel.

 Finally, in the N-channel depletion type MOSFET, a conductive channel (or tunnel) is pre-manufactured into the device.
 By applying a negative voltage to the gate, the channel can be narrowed or closed, reducing or stopping the current flow.
+### Example
+#### Transcript
+Now, let's put theory into practice with a hands-on demonstration.

+To begin, we need a power source of 5V, a breadboard, a standard 1N4007 diode, a 330 Ohm resistor, an LED (we used white), and a jumper wires.

+- Start by connecting the positive terminal of the lab bench power supply to one end of the breadboard, and the negative terminal to the other.
+- Now, place the standard silicon diode into the breadboard, ensuring that its cathode, marked with a stripe, is connected to the negative rail.
+- Next, connect one end of the resistor to the anode of the silicon diode, and the other end to the positive rail.
+This creates the path for our current to flow.
+- If we now turn on the lab bench power supply, we can see that the current is flowing just as expected.
+- However, if we change the polarity, the current stops flowing, as the diode is in reverse bias!
+- If we use an LED instead of this standard diode, it will even light up when in forward bias.
+- Again, in reverse-bias, no current is flowing.
 ## Level 10 - Induction
 ### Lecture
 #### Magnets